New Hampshire Medicaid Definition

 1) Medically Needy Pathway – In New Hampshire, the Medically Needy Pathway, also called a Spend-Down Program, allows seniors who would otherwise be over the income limit to qualify for Medicaid if they have high medical expenses.
 In simple terms, one may still qualify for Medicaid services by “spending down” their “excess” income (their income over the Medicaid eligibility limit) on medical bills.
 This may include private health insurance, unpaid medical bills, and medical expenses that Medicaid does not cover.
 Once one has spent their income down to the income limit, Medicaid will kick in for the remainder of the “spend down” period.
-As of July 2018, the Medically Needy Income Limit (MNIL) is $591 / month for a single applicant and $675 / month for a married couple.
+As of January 2021, the Medically Needy Income Limit (MNIL) is $591 / month for a single applicant and $675 / month for a married couple.
+The asset limits for the Medically Needy Pathway are $2,500 for a single applicant and $4,000 for a married couple.

 Make note, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
-Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” extra assets.
-However, one can “spend down” assets by spending excess assets on non-countable ones, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.
+Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in reducing his / her countable assets.
+However, one can “spend down” assets by spending excess assets on non-countable ones, such as home modifications (i.e., the addition of wheelchair ramps or stair lifts), prepaying funeral and burial expenses, and paying off debt.

 Specific New Hampshire Medicaid Programs

 1) Choices for Independence Program – this Medicaid Waiver, which was previously called the Elderly and Chronically Ill Waiver, is intended for seniors and chronically ill adults who require a nursing home level of care.
-Supports via this waiver can be received in one’s home, assisted living, adult foster care, and residential care homes.
+Supports via this waiver can be received in one’s home, assisted living / residential care homes, and adult foster care.
 Benefits may include adult day care, home health care, durable medical equipment, respite care, home and vehicle modifications, and more.

 2) Personal Care Attendant Services (PCAS) – this program, which is part of the New Hampshire state Medicaid program, is for physically disabled adults who are mostly wheelchair bound.
 This program is also relevant to the elderly, as some conditions that are more prevalent with aging, such as strokes, may qualify one medically.
 Personal care attendants provide assistance with daily living activities, and program participants are able to hire the caregiver of their choosing, with the exception of relatives.